-When XLV logical volumes are used as raw devices and when XFS filesystems are created on them, they have these features:
+IRIX uses a logical volume design called XLV logical volumes.
+When they are used as raw devices and when EFS or XFS filesystems are created on them, they have these features:

-- Support for very large logical volumes-up to one terabyte on 32-bit systems and unlimited on 64-bit systems. - Support for disk striping for higher I/O performance - · Plexing (mirroring) for higher system and data reliability - Online volume reconfigurations, such as increasing the size of a volume, for less system downtime
+- support for very large logical volumes-up to one terabyte on 32-bit systems and unlimited on 64-bit systems. - support for disk striping for higher I/O performance - plexing (mirroring) for higher system and data reliability - online volume reconfigurations, such as increasing the size of a volume, for less system downtime